drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Web browsing
 The web browser poses the largest security and privacy risk, as its fundamental job is to download and execute untrusted code from the Internet.

 Use [Google Chrome](https://www.google.com/chrome/browser/desktop/) for most of your browsing.
-It offers [separate profiles](https://www.chromium.org/user-experience/multi-profiles), [good sandboxing](https://www.chromium.org/developers/design-documents/sandbox) and [frequent updates](http://googlechromereleases.blogspot.com/) (including Flash, although you should disable it - see below).
+It offers [separate profiles](https://www.chromium.org/user-experience/multi-profiles), [good sandboxing](https://www.chromium.org/developers/design-documents/sandbox), [frequent updates](http://googlechromereleases.blogspot.com/) (including Flash, although you should disable it - see below), and carries [impressive credentials](https://www.chromium.org/Home/chromium-security/brag-sheet).

 Chrome also comes with a great [PDF viewer](http://0xdabbad00.com/2013/01/13/most-secure-pdf-viewer-chrome-pdf-viewer/).